projectpotos/projectpotos.github.io/docs/guide/own-role/variables.md

 # Variables

 ## Variable naming
-Since all variables in Ansible are global and there is no scoping, generally all variables used should be prefixed with the ansible role name.
+Since all variables in Ansible are global and there is no scoping, generally all variables used should be prefixed with the Ansible role name.

 As an example, all variables from the [`potos_basics` role](https://github.com/projectpotos/ansible-role-potos_basics) are prefixed with `potos_basics_`.
 Thus instead of `enable_reboot_reminder` the variables is named `potos_basics_enable_reboot_reminder` to avoid any conflicts.

 ## Dependency

-Generally you should reduce any variable dependency on other roles or potos.
+Generally you should reduce any variable dependency on other roles or Potos.
 If you really need these variables, be sure to at least define a sane default value so that your role can be used also in other context.

 ## Arguments spec